 This is a tricky one, because when you care about someone deeply, it can be hard to “abandon” them in a time of need.
 But different types of addiction, substance abuse, and alcoholism are serious mental health issues, and need to be addressed by a professional, not a partner.

 If your partner suffers from an addiction or abuses substances like alcohol or drugs, the best thing for them and for you is to get them the help of a therapist.
-Online therapy platforms like Betterhelp offer counselors who specialize in addiction—but with more severe cases, you’ll want to prioritize on-site therapy, rehab, or even hospitalization.
+Many online therapy platforms offer counselors who specialize in addiction—but with more severe cases, you’ll want to prioritize on-site therapy, rehab, or even hospitalization.

 Finally, know that your own health and safety comes first.
 Your only responsibility is to advise them to get help and to leave if you feel the situation is out of your control.